 EVMS' research enterprise is bolstered and guided by the "Strategic Initiative for Research Development at Eastern Virginia Medical School 2006-2011."
 This 2006 initiative was developed by the External Research Advisory Committee (ERAC), which was established by Dean and Provost Gerald J. Pepe, Ph.D. and composed of three nationally respected scientists from medical schools throughout the country.
-The charge to the committee was to establish a strategic plan for expanded research for the medical school.
+The charge to the committee was to establish a strategic plan for expanded research for the medical school and the identified initiative have been included with the 2010-2012 Institutional plan.

 Over a period of several months, ERAC met extensively with department chairs, administrative leaders, directors of support services, and faculty at EVMS.
 This effort resulted in the establishment of a series of strategic initiatives designed to enhance the research enterprise.
 Central to this effort, EVMS will build a critical mass of externally funded researchers who work collaboratively in targeted areas.
 In 2007 and 2008, EVMS will launch an aggressive phase of faculty recruitment to replace retired faculty and hire new scientists to expand the research programs within the basic science and clinical science departments.
-The majority of these new recruits will be hired at the rank of Associate

-Professor and Professor.
+The majority of these new recruits will be hired at the rank of Associate Professor and Professor.
 This will accelerate the process of upgrading the research faculty, enhance opportunities for rapid expansion, and ensure the success of the research enterprise.